hai-vr/documentation/docs/products/chillaxins/index.md

 It prevents compilation errors due to missing programming libraries:
 - This includes the *System.Collections.Immutable* DLL, because *NDMF* uses it.
+- This includes the *Lib.Harmony* DLL, because *NDMF 1.5* will use it.
 - This creates a dependency on *Unity Burst* 1.6.6 for Unity 2021, because *Modular Avatar* uses it.

 On ChilloutVR projects, it hooks into the avatar build process: